 Requirements for majors at Scripps College are defined by departments and are listed in the Majors and Minors section of this catalog.
 All majors consist of a minimum of eight semester courses or their equivalent, and a senior thesis (or senior project).
 At least half of these courses must be taken at Scripps, except where this regulation is specifically waived.
-Courses that fulfill major requirements will be chosen by the student in consultation with the adviser and listed on the approved major declaration form.
+Courses that fulfill major requirements will be chosen by the student in consultation with the advisor and listed on the approved major declaration form.

 Up to two courses (including prerequisite courses) may double count towards each of two majors (but not also a General Requirement).
 Students may exceed this double counting limit if the total number of unduplicated courses on the approved major declaration form for each major (excluding senior seminar and thesis) is at least six courses (see Double Counting Courses).

 Majors are offered in fields in which the senior thesis can be supervised by a member of the Scripps faculty.
-If the major is offered at Scripps or is an intercollegiate major in which Scripps participates, the Scripps major requirements must be met and a Scripps faculty member must serve as the major adviser.
-If a student wishes to major in a field for which no provision is made at Scripps (for example, sociology), the student may complete the major in part or entirely at one or more of the other Claremont Colleges, and a faculty member of the off-campus college department must be the major adviser.
+If the major is offered at Scripps or is an intercollegiate major in which Scripps participates, the Scripps major requirements must be met and a Scripps faculty member must serve as the major advisor.
+If a student wishes to major in a field for which no provision is made at Scripps (for example, sociology), the student may complete the major in part or entirely at one or more of the other Claremont Colleges, and a faculty member of the off-campus college department must be the major advisor.
 In this case the student must meet the specific requirements of the other college for the major, to include at least eight courses, and also write a senior thesis.
 A Scripps faculty member must serve as a thesis reader.
-Off-campus majors require the Scripps adviser's signature of approval plus the signature of the off-campus adviser in the major field on the off-campus major declaration form.
+Off-campus majors require the Scripps advisor’s signature of approval plus the signature of the off-campus advisor in the major field on the off-campus major declaration form.
 All majors are subject to review by the dean of the faculty and the Committee on Academic Review.

 - A dual major must fulfill all of the major requirements for each of the two disciplines (unless an exception is specified in the catalog) and complete a senior thesis that integrates the skills and knowledge of both fields.
 The two thesis readers are from the faculty of the two fields represented by the dual major.
 Normally, students who undertake a dual major would be required to complete only one senior seminar, but two may be taken for credit if the thesis readers recommend it.
-In the case of a dual major where each department requires participation in a senior seminar, and in the event these seminars meet at the same time, the student, with the assistance of advisers from each department, will determine the senior seminar in which the student will enroll.
-Courses that fulfill each major requirement will be listed on each of the two major declaration forms as approved by the adviser in each field.
+In the case of a dual major where each department requires participation in a senior seminar, and in the event these seminars meet at the same time, the student, with the assistance of advisors from each department, will determine the senior seminar in which the student will enroll.
+Courses that fulfill each major requirement will be listed on each of the two major declaration forms as approved by the advisor in each field.

 - A double major must fulfill all of the major requirements for each of two disciplines and complete two theses, one in each of the two subject areas.
-Courses that fulfill each major requirement will be listed on each of two major declaration forms as approved by the student's adviser in each field.
+Courses that fulfill each major requirement will be listed on each of two major declaration forms as approved by the student’s advisor in each field.

 In exceptional cases a student may petition the Academic Policy Subcommittee of the FEC for approval of a self-designed major.
 The major must consist of a minimum of ten semester courses or their equivalent (including senior thesis); these courses should allow the student to acquire mastery of the skills, methods, principles, theories, and history related to the course of study.
 The major will culminate in a thesis that will allow the student to demonstrate the acquired expertise.
-To plan the course of study the student will work closely with a Scripps academic adviser with experience and fluency in the field.
+To plan the course of study the student will work closely with a Scripps academic advisor with experience and fluency in the field.
 The petition for this self-designed course of study must include:

 • A description of the major and its learning objectives.